Clean, Refresh, Sanitize

 - Hand sanitizer will be available on all company provided vehicles.

-- s or other public vehicles hand sanitizer will be available from the guide boarding.
+- When using taxis or other public vehicles hand sanitizer will be available from the guide boarding.

 - When using taxis or other public transport vehicles drivers will have their temperatures checked by the guide before allowing guests to enter.

 - During the safari and antiquity tours - avoid touching anything unnecessarily and avoid touching your face as much as possible.